 Rhinoplasty is used to describe a set of surgical techniques that address cosmetic or medical problems with the exterior or interior nose.
 There are several approaches Dr. Hamawy can take depending on each patient’s physical features, reason for wanting the procedure done, and desired outcome.
 The two main techniques are closed rhinoplasty and open rhinoplasty.

-Before you decide to have your nose surgery, or any other facial plastic surgery think carefully about your expectations and make sure you discuss them with Dr. Hamawy.
+Before you decide to have your nose surgery, or any other facial plastic surgery think carefully about your expectations and make sure you discuss them with board-certified NJ plastic surgeon Dr. Hamawy.

 Reasons to Get Rhinoplasty?